MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Efficient and Effective Augmentation Strategy for Adversarial Training. [[paper]](https://arxiv.org/abs/2210.15318) [[code]](https://github.com/val-iisc/DAJAT)
+  - Sravanti Addepalli, Samyak Jain, R.Venkatesh Babu. *NeurIPS 2022*
+  - Key Word: Adversarial Training; Data Augmentation.
+  - <details><summary>Digest</summary> We first explain this contrasting behavior by viewing augmentation during training as a problem of domain generalization, and further propose Diverse Augmentation-based Joint Adversarial Training (DAJAT) to use data augmentations effectively in adversarial training.
+We aim to handle the conflicting goals of enhancing the diversity of the training dataset and training with data that is close to the test distribution by using a combination of simple and complex augmentations with separate batch normalization layers during training.

 - Accelerating Certified Robustness Training via Knowledge Transfer. [[paper]](https://arxiv.org/abs/2210.14283)
   - Pratik Vaishnavi, Kevin Eykholt, Amir Rahmati. *NeurIPS 2022*
   - Key Word: Certified Adversarial Robustness; Transfer Learning.